alejandro5042/azdo-userscripts/CONTRIBUTING.md

 - Blocks of code are commented
 - Follow the conventions as specified in eslint config (roughly, Airbnb JS style)
 - All `@require` and `@resource` URLs must have subresource-intregity hashes ([use this hashing tool](https://www.srihash.org/))
-- Vanilla JS is OK if you don't want to use JQuery
+- Vanilla JS is preferred.
+JQuery usage is deprecated and will be removed in the future